 A true biotope is capable of recreating the ecosystem and can work as a refuge for endangered species.
 So apart from visual appeal, biotope aquascape also serves as an important aspect.

 Dutch Aquascaping Style

-Dutch aquascape is the oldest and started to become popular back in the 1930s in Netherland.
+Dutch aquascape is the oldest and started to become popular back in the 1930s in the Netherlands.
 Dutch and nature aquascape are two dominant styles in freshwater aquariums.

-Selection of plants and placement is crucial for this style, so that plant species complement each other in color and shape.
-Extensive knowledge is necessary on aquatic plants, planting them, and arrange them to make an appealing view.
+Selection of plants and placement is crucial for this style so that plant species complement each other in color and shape.
+Therefore, extensive knowledge is necessary of aquatic plants, planting them, and arranging them to make an appealing view.